WNIU

-WNIU (90.5 FM) is a radio station licensed to Rockford, Illinois.
-The station is owned by Northern Illinois University, and airs classical music.
+WNIU (90.5 FM) is a public radio station licensed to Northern Illinois University in DeKalb, Illinois, United States.
 It is part of Northern Public Radio along with WNIJ.
+It primarily features classical music programming.
 WNIU broadcasts in the hybrid digital HD format.

+Established in 1954, WNIU serves the Northern Illinois region.
+It provides a diverse range of programming to its listeners, including live classical performances, interviews with musicians, and coverage of local arts and cultural events.